hellosign/hellosign-embedded/README.md

     $ npm run demo
     ```

+4. If all has gone well, you should now be able to access the demo at [http://localhost:3000](http://localhost:3000).

 In order to test out the demo, you'll need an API Key and Client ID for HelloSign's API.
 If you haven't done so yet, head on over to the [API settings for your account](https://www.hellosign.com/home/myAccount#api) on HelloSign and create an API App.